automl/neps/CONTRIBUTING.md

 poetry version v0.9.0
 ```

-and manually change the version specified in `CITATION.cff`.
+and manually change the version specified in `CITATION.cff` and `docs/citations.md`

 ### 2. Commit with a Version Tag